 Efficiency ratios include: Asset Turnover, Inventory Turnover and Days' Sales Turnover

 Financial Ratios with IBISWorld

 The use of financial ratios in business is of paramount importance.
-So much so, that IBISWorld introduced financial ratios in our industry reports in 2016 by partnering with the Risk Management Association (RMA).
-Now, in addition to receiving the latest market intelligence on thousands of global industries, clients also have access to industry financial ratios that can be used to benchmark companies against an industry average.
+IBISWorld clients may have access to industry financial ratios that can be used to benchmark companies against an industry average.

-IBISWorld’s comprehensive collection of industry reports each feature all the ratios mentioned above and more, such as assets and liabilities.
+Our US industry reports feature all the ratios mentioned above and more, such as assets and liabilities.
 Within the financial ratios table, there is data for the past three years and the current year is disaggregated by size of business.
 There is also scope to download historical figures back to 2007 into Excel for further analysis, allowing you to compare and benchmark the historical performance and trends within the industry.